Who is voting? Who is winning? Early vote only offers clues

 EARLY VOTING SPIKES

-As of Friday morning, 81.3 million people had voted in the presidential election.
-That's 59% of the total who cast ballots in the 2016 race.
+As of Friday afternoon, 86.8 million people had voted in the presidential election.
+That's 63% of the total who cast ballots in the 2016 race.
 Most election experts think the United States will see 150 million to 160 million ballots cast in 2020, which would mean that we are likely more than halfway through voting.
 In one state, Texas, more votes have already been cast than in all of 2016.

 Democrats have a big lead in the early vote over the GOP — 47% to 33% — according to the AP analysis of data from the political data firm L2.